Friday, September 28, 2018

 The Convocation ceremony will begin promptly at 10:15 am at Holmgren Meadow.
 Classes normally held at 9:00, 10:00 and 11:00 am are cancelled for the event.

-This year's speaker is Ashara Ekundayo, co-founder of Impact Hub Oakland, an innovation incubator and co-working community committed to the social, cultural, economic and political liberation of people of color, women and girls, and the LGBTQ community.
+Last year's speaker was Ashara Ekundayo, co-founder of Impact Hub Oakland, an innovation incubator and co-working community committed to the social, cultural, economic and political liberation of people of color, women and girls, and the LGBTQ community.
 In her role as chief creative officer and curator, Ekundayo designs, produces, and listens for place-based solutions revealed through a multiplicity of gatherings often with unlikely allies.
 Recent projects include the Bay Area “Breaking the Silence Town Hall on Girls & Women of Color," “Survival Pending Revolution: The Black Panther Party at 50” exhibition, and the “Art + Race Conference.”

 Currently Ekundayo also holds advisory board positions with KQED Arts, Black Girls Code, and the Oakland Public Conservatory of Music, and she has served as a fellow with Green For All, Emerging Arts Professionals, Schools Without Borders, and the Institute for the Future.